-The Districts Human Resources District provides a copy of the EEO Policy and Guidelines to each internal District annually.
+The Districts provides a copy of the EEO Policy and Guidelines to each internal District employee annually.
 Each District is responsible for its implementation and dissemination within its units.
 New employees receive detailed information and a copy of the Districts EEO Policy.